samuel-adekunle/ai-fitness-coach/README.md

-# MyGymBuddy
+# AI Fitness Coach

-MyGymBuddy is a AI-Powered Workout and Meal Plan Generator
+AI Fitness Coach is a AI-Powered Workout and Meal Plan Generator